-Term

-Student Pho one

-Sponsoring Organization Phone
+Term Student Phone Sponsoring Organization Phone Address Off-Campus Mentor Phone

-Address

-Off-Campu s Mentor Phone

-I agree to supervise this student in the service hours described herein, and to participate as

-describe ed in this contract in the assessment of the student's experience.
-I also have the right

-tardiness, absenteeism, etc.
+I agree to supervise this student in the service hours described herein, and to participate as described in this contract in the assessment of the student's experience.
+I also have the right tardiness, absenteeism, etc.

-Signature
+Date Signature

+Position

-s mentor)
+(off-campus mentor)

-I approve th nis student's placement and agree to monitor and evaluate his/her progress on a regula

-basis.
-I also reserve the right to recommend termination of the experience for lack of professional
+I approve this student's placement and agree to monitor and evaluate his/her progress on a regular basis.
+I also reserve the right to recommend termination of the experience for lack of professional behavior.

-behavior.

-Date SL Instructor's Signature

-I agree to fulfill the assignment as described in this contract, and understand

-what is required of me.
+Date Instructor's Signature I agree to fulfill the assignment as described in this contract, and understand what is required of me.

 Date Student's Signature